InsaneDev27/DIY-Laptop-Mouse-Project/README.md

 <img alt="Project Pinout" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Pi%20Pico%20Pinout%20for%20LMP.jpg" width="700">

-NOTE: On the rotary encoder, there should be 2 legs on the sides that attach to the frame, but are not electrical.
-For these, simply cut them off, as they will interfere with assembly later, and will only cause confusion in the soldering stage.
+NOTE: On the rotary encoder, there should be 2 legs on the sides that normally help align the encoder on a mouse board, but are not necessary.
+Simply cut these off, as they will interfere with assembly later and often cause confusion in the soldering stage.

 <img alt="Rotary encoder pins to cut off" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Rotary%20Encoder%20diagram%20to%20cut%20off%20extra%20legs.jpg" width="200">

-NOTE: The ground wires from the left mouse button (LMB) and right mouse button (RMB) are connected in my diagrams.
-I have done this by simply soldering the LMB ground to the pico, then the RMB ground to the LMB ground.
-I connected the two wires in this way to consolodate the wire spead and, in a previous design, other ground ports were blocked.
-However, if you would like to avoid having to connect the two wires, there is another ground pin on the pico 13 pins down on the left where you can route a longer ground wire to from one of the buttons.
+NOTE: The ground wires from the left mouse button (LMB) and right mouse button (RMB) are connected in my diagram and images.
+I did this to consolodate the wire spead and because in a previous design other ground ports were blocked.
+However, if you would like to avoid having to solder the two wires together, another ground pin is located 13 pins down on the left.

 <img alt="Secondary ground location" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Alternative%20Ground%20Position%20on%20Pico.png" width="700">